Lymph node Surgery

 What happens next?

 The pathologist will examine the sentinel lymph nodes under the microscope; this may take 3-4 weeks.
-If the sentinel node contains cancer cells, your cancer team will discuss the best management plan and you may require further surgery to your armpit to remove the remaining lymph nodes (axillary clearance).
+If the sentinel node contains cancer cells, your cancer team will discuss the best management plan and you may require further surgery to your armpit to remove the remaining lymph nodes (ANC).

-• Shorter hospital stay and quicker recovery (often the surgery is done as a day case)
+- A shorter hospital stay and quicker recovery (often the surgery is done as a day case).

-• Allergic reaction to the blue dye can occur but it uncommon (less than 1% of patients).
+- Allergic reaction to the blue dye can occur but is uncommon (less than 1% of patients).
 This can be treated.

 This involves the removal of all the nodes in the armpit.

-The possible short term side effects of axillary node clearance are:
+The possible short term side effects of ANC are:

-• Increased risk of Lymphoedema (swelling of the arm) – this risk is greater with an axillary node clearance than with a sentinel lymph node biopsy
+- Increased risk of lymphoedema (swelling of the arm) – this risk is greater with an ANC than with SLNB.

 If you wish to discuss this procedure further, please contact your Breast Care Nurse who will be happy to answer any questions.